Bookbot

 Before the Mayflower; A History of the Negro in America, 1619-1962

-• The black experience in America, starting from its origins in Western Africa up to 1961, is examined in this seminal study from a prominent African American figure.
-The entire historical timeline of African Americans is addressed, from the Colonial period through the civil rights upheavals of the late 1950s to 1961, the time of publication.
-Before the Mayflower grew out of a series of articles Bennett published in Ebony magazine regarding the trials and triumphs of a group of Americans whose roots in the American soil are deeper than the roots of the Puritans who arrived on the celebrated Mayflower a year after a "Dutch man of war" deposited 20 Negroes at Jamestown.
-Bennett's history is infused with a desire to set the record straight about black contributions to the Americas and about the powerful Africans of antiquity.
-While not a fresh history, it provides a solid synthesis of current historical research and a lively writing style that makes it accessible and engaging listening.
-After discussing the contributions of Africans to the ancient world, Before the Mayflower tells the history of the other Americans, how they came to America, and what happened to them when they got here.
-The audiobook is comprehensive and detailed, providing little-known and often-overlooked facts about the lives of black folks through slavery, Reconstruction, America's wars, the Great Depression, and the civil rights movement.
-Listening Length: 11 hours and 42 minutes
+• The black experience in America, from its origins in Western Africa to 1961, is thoroughly examined in this seminal study by a prominent African American figure.
+It covers the entire historical timeline of African Americans, from the Colonial period to the civil rights upheavals of the late 1950s.
+This work originated from a series of articles published in Ebony magazine, highlighting the trials and triumphs of a group of Americans whose roots in the nation run deeper than those of the Puritans who arrived on the Mayflower.
+The author aims to correct the historical narrative regarding black contributions to America and the powerful legacy of ancient Africans.
+While not a completely new history, it synthesizes current research with a lively writing style, making it both accessible and engaging.
+The audiobook discusses the contributions of Africans to the ancient world and details the experiences of other Americans, including their arrival and subsequent challenges.
+It offers a comprehensive account filled with little-known facts about the lives of black individuals through slavery, Reconstruction, America's wars, the Great Depression, and the civil rights movement.
+Listening Length: 11 hours and 42 minutes.

 Before the Mayflower; A History of the Negro in America, 1619-1962